-- Supplementary Materials: This section should be included when supplementary information is published online alongside the manuscript.
-Please indicate the name and title of each supplementary file as follows Figure S1: title, Table S1: title, etc.
+- Supplementary Materials: Describe any supplementary material published online alongside the manuscript (figure, tables, video, spreadsheets, etc.).
+Please indicate the name and title of each element as follows Figure S1: title, Table S1: title, etc.

 2. Author 1, A.; Author 2, B. Book Title, 3rd ed.; Publisher: Publisher Location, Country, Year; pp. 154–196.

 3. Author 1, A.; Author 2, B. Title of the chapter.
 In Book Title, 2nd ed.; Editor 1, A., Editor 2, B., Eds.; Publisher: Publisher Location, Country, Year; Volume 3, pp. 154–196.

 4. Author 1, A.B.; Author 2, C. Title of Unpublished Work (optional).
 Correspondence Affiliation, City, State, Country. year, status (manuscript in preparation; to be submitted).

 5. Author 1, A.B.; Author 2, C. Title of Unpublished Work.
 Abbreviated Journal Name year, phrase indicating stage of publication (submitted; accepted; in press).